-In several studies, hiking in nature shows to have immense benefits on the brain.
+In several studies, camping in nature shows to have immense benefits on the brain.
 For example, the Proceedings of the National Academy of Sciences of the USA did a study.
 It compared the effects of two groups of people.
 One group of participants went for a 90-minute hike through the city.
 The other group went for a 90-minute hike in nature.

 While analyzing the data, scientists scanned their brains after the hike.
 They noticed that participants who hiked in nature caused less blood flow to the area that regulates depression and anxiety.

-In short, this means that people who go hiking worry less, have decreased anxiety, and feel better.
+In short, this means that people who go trekking worry less, have decreased anxiety, and feel better.

 This is why I hike.
 It simply feels good.
 The feeling of the sun on my skin, the smell of nature, a beautiful view ahead of me; it’s intoxicating.
-My mood is instantly lifted and I feel a sense of unimportance that is oddly satisfying.
+My mood is instantly lifted and I feel a sense of unimportant that is oddly satisfying.

 When I’m hiking in nature, my problems seem so small.
 Likewise, I am better able to look at my life from an outsider’s perspective.
 I can more objectively deal with them and with less bias.
-Coupled with exercise, hiking has brought me some of the best feelings and experiences of my life.
+Coupled with exercise, walking through nature has brought me some of the best feelings and experiences of my life.

-While this list includes some of the best, the psychological benefits of hiking extend to every area of our lives.
+While this list includes some of the best, these benefits extend to every area of our lives.
 Being in nature has therapeutic effects one can’t get in a gym.
-Equally important is the need to explore the world and see what Mother Nature has to offer.
+Equally important is the need to explore the best places and see what Mother Nature has to offer.
 And nature has something to offer everyone.

 Judging from all of the benefits on this list, the world wants to be seen and it seems to draw us to want to see it.
 The next time you’re given the chance, I hope you’ll choose nature.
 It’s only fair; the wild is calling.